 The First Time Home Buyer Incentive Program – What It Is

-The First Time Home Buyer Incentive Program (FTHBI), announced in March 2019, aims to make housing more affordable for first-time Buyers in Canada.
+The First Time Home Buyer Incentive Program (FTHBI) aims to make housing more affordable for first-time Buyers.
 It’s essentially a shared equity program – where the Canada Mortgage and Housing Corporation (CMHC) contributes part of the downpayment in exchange for sharing in the appreciation (or loss) when the home eventually sells.

 For resale homes, CMHC will contribute up to 5% towards the downpayment; for new construction homes and condos, they’ll contribute up to 10%.

-Note: This blog was accurate at the time of writing (July 2019).
-As more details continue to be released and because the program is subject to change, you should confirm the FTHBI details on the government’s website.
+Note: As details of the program are subject to change, you should confirm the FTHBI details on the government’s website.

-- Total value of the mortgage plus the CMHC portion must equal $480,000 or less, which effectively means that it’s only available for properties worth a maximum of $565,000
+- In the GTA, the total value of the mortgage plus the CMHC portion must equal $675,000 or less, which effectively means that it’s only available for properties worth a maximum of $722,000

 - You must come up with a minimum 5% downpayment on your own and qualify for a mortgage